The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.rst

 Get the tools
 -------------

-There are currently two options to get OpenROAD tools.
+There are currently three options to get OpenROAD tools.

 Option 1: download pre-build binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~